ZilantRobotics/innopolis_vtol_dynamics/docs/ardupilot/README.md

 ```

 ```
 Note 2.
-It is necessary to initially connnect the hardware with the simulator via sniffer, run the simulator and only then power/reboot the vehicle.
+It is necessary to initially connect the hardware with the simulator via sniffer, run the simulator and only then power/reboot the vehicle.
 If the vehicle starts with no input data at the beginning it will not allow to fly.
 ```